 Tell us a lesson you keep trying to learn — that you hope to eventually master, in business or otherwise?

 Mindfulness.
 Staying focused on what matters for me.
-In this very loud world, we tend to forget that what makes our neighbour happy won’t necessarily fulfil us.
+In this very loud world, we tend to forget that what makes our neighbor happy won’t necessarily fulfill us.
 To observe and examine, and stay connected to who I truly am.

 What aspect of your path has been the most motivational to other young women coming up through the ranks?

 It’s different for each and every one of them, and that’s the good part!
 Some tell me it’s my creativity, others talk about my freedom, some about the innovator part.
 Being an entrepreneur is very fascinating for a lot of women.
 But I am always careful to tell them there is not just one road to fulfillment and happiness.

 Being self-made means committing to self-care, too — to manage the process as well as all the unexpected pivots that come with it.
 How do you fuel and refresh yourself when shit really starts to get hard?

 Time off.
 Meditation.
 Having fun — dancing a lot.
 Family.
 Self-care.
 Massages.
 Jumping in the ocean.
 Making sure to feel healthy and in my beauty.
 Hanging out with my dog.
 Anything that connects me to what life is really about, in other words.

 What’s your Self-Made Mantra, no matter where you might be in the process?